-Type of noise in the frequency range of the octave bands centred at Sound power level to be determined 125 Hz to 8 kHz 16 kHz No significant noise A-weighted level (125 Hz to 8 kHz octave bands) in accordance with this Standard Broad-band or narrow-band noise ^a Broad-band noise A-weighted level (125 Hz to 8 kHz octave bands in accordance with this Standard, and one-third-octave-band sound power level in 16 kHz octave band in accordance with the procedure of ECMA-108 A-weighted level (125 Hz to 8 kHz octave bands) in accordance with this Standard and the level and frequency of the discrete tone in accordance with ECMA-108 Broad-band or narrow-band noise ^a Discrete tone Level and frequency of the discrete tone in the 16 kHz of band in accordance with ECMA-108.
-Levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with ECMA-108. ^a For noise in 125 Hz to 8 kHz octave bands, sound power level in one-third-octave bands and in octave bands may also be reported in accordance with this Standard.
+Type of noise in the frequency range of the octave bands centred at125 Hz to 8 kHz16 kHz Sound power level to be determined No significant noise A-weighted level (125 Hz to 8 kHz octave bands) in accordance with this Standard Broad-band or narrow-band noise ^a Broad-band noise A-weighted level (125 Hz to 8 kHz octave bands in accordance with this Standard, and one-third-octave-band sound power level in 16 kHz octave band in accordance with the procedure of ECMA-108 Broad-band or Discrete tone A-weighted level (125 Hz to 8 kHz octave bands) in accordance with this Standard and the level and frequency of the discrete tone in accordance with ECMA-108 narrow-band noise ^a Multiple tones A-weighted level (125 Hz to 8 kHz octave bands) in accordance with this Standard and the levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with ECMA-108 Discrete tone Level and frequency of the discrete tone in the 16 kHz octave band in accordance with ECMA-108.
+No significant noise ^b Multiple tones Levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band in accordance with ECMA-108. ^a For noise in 125 Hz to 8 kHz octave bands, sound power level in one-third-octave bands and in octave bands may also be reported in accordance with this Standard.